waldeyr/BioinfoDiscipline/README.md

 Some extra tools will be needed:

+* If you do not have an enrironment called pratica03, then, create it:

+`conda create -n pratica03`

+* if you already have it, just access it:

+`conda activate pratica03`

+* if you do not have the software yet:

-`conda install -c bioconda bcftools samtools=1.9 bamtools freebayes bedtools vcflib rtg-tools bcftools matplotlib --force-reinstall`
+`conda install -c bioconda sra-tools entrez-direct bcftools samtools=1.9 bamtools freebayes bedtools vcflib rtg-tools bcftools matplotlib bwa`

 ### Obtaining the raw material